You are currently browsing the category archive for the ‘towns’ category.

 By 1600 there were two or three congregations of Native Americans on the Island.

 The Christiantown Meeting House, or chapel was built in 1829.
 There is a tiny altar and six pews inside… nearby is an old graveyard.
-This is a wonderful place for hiking or a walk in the woods.

 The Wampanoag tribe now owns the memorial, the chapel and the burial ground containing graves of early converts.